-Ikaria or Nikaria, as the Ikarian people wish to call it, famous since the antiquity for its hot springs, is a medium-sized island in the North-East Aegean Sea covering an area of 270 km2 with roughly 7,500 inhabitants.
-Together with the Fournoi islands, they form the Province of Ikaria that belongs to the Regional Unit of Samos (former Prefecture of Samos) of the North Aegean Region.
+Ikaria or Nikaria, as the Ikarian people wish to call it, famous since antiquity for its hot springs, is a medium-sized island in the North-East Aegean Sea covering an area of 270 km2 with roughly 7,500 inhabitants.
+Together with the Fournoi islands, they form the Province of Ikaria which belongs to the Regional Unit of Samos (former Prefecture of Samos) of the North Aegean Region.

 In ancient times, the island was called Makris and Dolihi due to its elongated shape, Ichthioessa due to the abundance of fish in the area, as well as Anemoessa due to the strong winds of the area.
 The island’s present name is related to the myth of Ikarus, who fell near its coasts in his first attempt to fly.
 However, the prevailing historical view is that the name stems from the Phoenician word “Ikor”, which means a place with an abundance of fish.

 Ikaria, the island of miraculous waters, with its virgin and wild nature, holds many pleasant surprises for the visitor.
 The marvelous climate, the beautiful landscapes, the shadowy ravines with their crystal running waters, the attractive coasts and the cool clear sea water of the Ikarian Sea, the unique Ikarian feasts and the “dionysian” Ikarian dance, the distinct architecture and settlements’ structure – “a small house that you can just fit in and a farm that reaches what your eyes can see” – are just some of the features that make it a great place to stay with unparalleled beauties and unique experiences.